 - It's vital to know where and how data will flow when your app is used, and who is in control of the data throughout the life cycle of the app.

-- If a mobile app is the "Data Controller" they must register with the ICO.
+- If a smartphone app is the "Data Controller" they must register with the ICO.

 - You should only collect and process the minimum data necessary for the tasks that you want your app to perform.

-- When providing notices or information in your mobile app, use plain English and use language appropriate to your audience.
+- When providing notices or information in your smartphone app, use plain English and use language appropriate to your audience.

 It is worth noting that PicSafe removes metadata from photos.
 It should also be noted that the user controls where the data is sent and is thus the "data controller".
 According to the registration self assessment, PicSafe is "under no requirement to register".
 Use of PicSafe, however, allows users to comply as a data controller.